Upcoming Programs & Meetings

 MassVision2050 Public Policy Series | Tariffs, Trade, & Security: Strategic Insights for MHTC Members

 With global trade and tariff dynamics rapidly evolving, the Massachusetts High Technology Council has launched a curated virtual thought leadership series designed to deliver timely insights and practical value to our members, featuring experts from member organizations.
-The second session of this new virtual series will take place on Wednesday, April 23 at 4:00 PM via Zoom and will feature Robert Smith, Principal and Global Trade Strategy Leader at EY, who will provide a real-time analysis of the latest global trade developments and the business implications of emerging U.S. tariff policies.
+The second session of this new virtual series featured Robert Smith, Principal and Global Trade Strategy Leader at EY, who provided a real-time analysis of the latest global trade developments and the business implications of emerging U.S. tariff policies.
 Tariffs, Trade, & Security: Strategic Insights for MHTC Members is the latest installment in our MassVision2050 Public Policy Series and is available exclusively to Council members.

 April 16, 2025 • Member-Only